6941 W. Archer Ave. Chicago, IL 60638

 We provide multiple treatments as a part of functional dentistry in Arlington Heights and Chicago, IL:

-Equilibration is the corrective process of distributing the bite forces equally to all teeth by SELECTIVE RESHAPING of teeth to create a well-balanced bite.
-Equilibration aims for the teeth to fit together and function well to prevent damaging them.
+Equilibration is the corrective process of distributing bite forces equally among all teeth by selectively reshaping them to create a well-balanced bite.
+Equilibration aims to have the teeth fit together and function well, preventing damage.
 (All the teeth should hit evenly with the same pressure.)
 Well-equilibrated teeth will also release the disharmony and pressure in muscles and joints.

 An uneven, unbalanced bite is like a four-legged stool that wobbles.
-To fix the wobbly stool, you use a piece of sandpaper, determine which leg is the longest one, and reduce that leg just enough so that all the legs are even and the stool is stable on the floor.
+To fix the wobbly stool, use a piece of sandpaper, determine which leg is the longest, and reduce that leg just enough so that all the legs are even and the stool is stable on the floor.
 We do the same thing with the teeth, except we have more legs to consider.

 The process of reshaping teeth is so slight that you would not notice a difference in the shape, but you’ll likely notice a big difference in how you bite and how well your teeth will fit together.